-Perspective | ‘We saw this coming’: Flock a case-study in riding out the coronavirus economy
+Perspective | ‘We saw this coming’: Flock is a case study in riding out the coronavirus economy

 “I will suffer the penalty for that,” Wise said.
 “It’s worth it to have the cash.”

-Wise, who is wired into Washington’s small-business scene, said she heard early on about new federal program to help business.
+Wise, who is wired into Washington’s small business scene, said she heard early on about a new federal program to help businesses.

 Laura van de Geijn, Flock’s vice president for growth and Wise’s chief troubleshooter, pulled financial data, tax information and anything else they thought might be required for a federal loan application.
-They contacted a Crystal City, Virginia., bank to partner with them on the loan.
-After five days of preparation, they applied for a $650,000 loan through the Small Business Administration’s new Payroll Protection Plan.
+They contacted a Crystal City, Va., bank to partner with them on the loan.
+After five days of preparation, they applied for a $650,000 loan through the Small Business Administration’s Payroll Protection Plan.

 Wise checked her bank account on April 21 and saw the $650,000 deposit.

 “They freakin’ delivered,” she said.
 “It was difficult.
-Rules were changing and criteria and documentation were changing by the hour.
+Rules were changing, and criteria and documentation were changing by the hour.
 But the anxiety relief from the PPP funds is immeasurable.
-We truly have never had so much cash in our account. ”
+We truly have never had so much cash in our account.”

 Flock also received a $500,000 loan from the SBA disaster relief fund.
 At 30 years and 3.75 percent, the loan will cost a manageable $2,700 a month, with the first payment not due for months.